joas8211/joas-xyz/pages/index.md

 web and interact with each other through the means of technology.
 Below is some skills and strong points I have in the professional context:

-- Problem solving
+- Problem solving skills
-- Ability to improve ways of doing
+- Want to improve ways of working
-- Continuous learning
+- Continuously learning
-- Modern web-development
-- JavaScript / TypeScript tooling
-- LAMP-stack
+- Web-development
-- UI/UX design
+- Basics of UI/UX design
-- Understanding of different programming languages and patterns.
-My prominent programming languages are TypeScript and PHP.
-- Android app development basics
-- Basics of low / medium level programming and embedded devices
+- Some low / medium level programming for embedded devices
+- Good grasp of IoT and analythical data delivery
+- Knowledge and interest in authentication and authorization systems

 ## What else

-If you are interested in reading my experiences, check out [my CV](/cv).

-Want to see my accomplishments and projects, see [portfolio](/portfolio).

-Something else in your mind?
+Something in your mind?
 [Contact me](/contact).